 Working outdoors.
 Building a community of diverse learners.
 Gaining the identity of an employee.
 Harnessing the skills and talents of our young adult clients while acquiring expertise in a flourishing local food industry.
 These concepts are the genesis of our nationally recognized Growing Solutions Farm.

-Our young adult participants learn skills in the agriculture space and how to follow structured employment tasks while also gaining soft skills.
+Young adult participants join us independently as well as from residential programs and city high schools.
+Participants learn skills in the agriculture space and how to follow structured employment tasks while also gaining soft skills.
 Our teachers, volunteers and agency staff engage in daily farm work with our farm interns while modeling and teaching the curriculum that will lead to future success in the workplace.

 The garden's expansion in 2014 allowed us to provide paid employment and more consistent, intensive vocational training opportunities to twice as many young adults, while harnessing the collective strength of our partners.

 Our weekly farm stand is every Wednesday beginning in June through the end of October from 10 a.m. - 1 p.m.
 Growing Solutions Farm is located at the corner of Leavitt Street and Campbell Drive (across the street from 2201 W. Campbell Park Drive).

+Yes!
 Tours of the farm are available, but advance notice and coordination is requested.
 Contact us for more information.